wheat2021/Roo-Code-Docs-cn/docs/advanced-usage/available-tools/search-files.md

 - Cannot search within compressed files or archives
 - Default context size is fixed (1 line before and after)
 - May display varying context sizes when matches are close together due to result grouping
+- For security, searches are strictly limited to the current workspace and cannot access parent directories or other locations on the file system.

 ---